- WHAT: Explore, explain, analyze, and interpret the works of Lewis Carroll

 - WHO: All graduate and undergraduate students in all fields of study, currently enrolled in accredited California colleges and universities are eligible to participate

 - AWARD: First prize is $3,000; Second prize is $1,500

-- WHEN: Deadline for entries is Wednesday, April 1, 2016; winners will be announced at an award reception in Doheny Library (date/location TBD)
+- WHEN: The deadline for entries for the 2019 Wonderland Award is Monday, April 1, 2019; winners will be announced at an award reception in Doheny Library on Thursday, April 18.